 Plant-based foods contain negligible amounts of vitamin B12.
 However, there are many fortified foods with vitamin B12.

 Also, you could take vitamin B12 supplements.
 Even extremely high dosages of 1,000 mcg are safe.
 Oral vitamin B12 supplements are as effective as intramuscular injections!

 You can find a wide variety of vitamin B12 supplements on iHerb.

 Intramuscular injections are effective for treating severe vitamin B12 deficiency.
 It’s a common practice for athletes.
 Athletes shouldn’t be injected with vitamin B12 without the advice of their health care provider, though.

 Intramuscular injections may result in vitamin B12 concentrations of over 1000 pg/mL within a week!
 Furthermore, according to studies, intramuscular injections can result in almost 3000 pg/mL in just 4 weeks!

 Hence, injections of vitamin B12 in athletes should only be applied in acute cases.
-In another case, injections can cause unnecessary extremely high vitamin B12 concentrations.
+Otherwise, injections can cause unnecessary, extremely high vitamin B12 concentrations.